esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     AttributeError: 'numpy.float64' object has no attribute '__iter__'

-In this case, the issue is that the ``fitness()`` method returns a scalar instead of an array-like object (remember that pygmo is also able to solve multi-objective and constrained problems, thus the fitness value will be, in general, a vector). pygmo will complain about the wrong return type the first time the ``fitness()`` method is invoked.
+In this case, the issue is that the ``fitness()`` method returns a scalar instead of an array-like object (remember that pygmo is also able to solve multi-objective and constrained problems, thus the fitness value must be, in general, a vector). pygmo will complain about the wrong return type the first time the ``fitness()`` method is invoked.

 Notes on computational speed